Camderman106/Nemo/Nemo/ReadMe.md

 There is also a great deal of care taken to make it as difficult as humanly possible to export your model or customise its behaviour.
 This is done so they can make it expensive and time consuming to switch and helps them 'lock in' their customer base, or to reduce support tickets.
 But to me this is scumbag behaviour and I won't have it on anything I build.
 My design philosphy here is the precise oposite of that.
 You are free to play with, edit, modify, customise, break, import, export, and integrate things however you wish.
 Note that support options are also virtually non-existent.
 But the project is simple enough that that shouldnt be a problem for a competent user

 This software doesnt have a UI.
 It doesnt need one.
-Visual Studio or Rider is the best interface you could ever have for building and debugging fnancial models.
+Visual Studio or Rider is the best interface you could ever have for building and debugging financial models.
 Attempting to build a UI to replace is a huge overhead, an enormous source of complexity, and an additional layer of obfuscation that you just don't need.
 If you want to build an interface as part of your particular model, you are completely free to do so.
 But that is a model level feature, not a framework level feature

 And lastly, modelling is programming.
 To be able to model you must be able to program.
 If, as a software provider, your value proposition to a customer is that your software lets people model without understanding what they are doing, then you have failed before you have even started.
 And you should probably not designing software at all.

 That doesnt mean every user needs to understanding everything about it, but it does mean that at least someone on your staff needs to.

 Trying to avoid this will lead to slow, expensive, inflexible, unreadable, unmaintainable and and generally inefficient models and there is no magic solution to this despite what all the software providers may promise you.
 They are all wrong.
 Yes all of them